To show our support for International Women’s Day, celebrated each year on 8 March, SAPOL has released a series of videos for 2021 and 2022.

 A career with the police is attracting a growing number of women, and it can be an exciting and rewarding option for you, too.
 Female officers span all levels of SA Police, from senior management and specialist positions to frontline patrols.
 And we’re always looking for more talented women to join our team.

-When you join us, you’ll be based for the first 12 months at the Police Academy, in our supportive, state-of-the-art learning environment.
+When you join us, you’ll be based at the Police Academy, in our supportive, state-of-the-art learning environment.
 Here, you’ll not only gain essential law enforcement skills and knowledge, but also develop the self-confidence, assertiveness and strength of character that are critical to a job with the police.

 We offer a diverse range of career options, which means that no matter where your interests lie, you can find a field that’s the right fit for you.
 Some of these career pathways include: